 Defines and analyzes the fundamental elements and writing techniques of various creative genres, such as short fiction, poetry, literary nonfiction, and/or drama.
-This course applies to the liberal arts writing-intensive requirement.
+Applies to the liberal arts writing-intensive requirement.
 Strongly recommended as a prerequisite to ENGL 3110, 3120, or 3180.
 PREREQUISITE: Grade of C- or above in ENGL 1120.